pgdogdev/docs/docs/features/sharding/manual-routing.md

 # Manual query routing

-In case the sharding key is not configured or can't be extracted from the query, PgDog supports explicit sharding directions, provided by the client in a query comment or a `SET` statement.
+In case the sharding key is not configured or cannot be extracted from the query, PgDog supports explicit sharding directions, provided by the client in a query comment or a `SET` statement.

 ## How it works